sa-group-yzz/sql_analysis/README.md

 ### Docker

-You can use Docker image to run our program, the advantage of using docker is that you do not need to configure the running environment.
-You need to install Docker, you can run the docker image by using the following command:
+You can use the Docker image to run our program.
+The advantage of using docker is that you can directly run and test our program and do not need to configure the running environment.
+You need to install Docker.
+Then, you can run the docker image by using the following command:

 ```shell
 docker run -it --rm zzctmac/sql_analysis:v1 /bin/bash